Noise-induced survival resonances during fractional killing of cell populations

-As more and more noise in division timing is introduced (Fig.~\ref{fig3}~(a)), deterministic resonances disappear and give way to the second type of resonance, which we call \textit{noise-induced resonances}.
-Here, peaks in the survival probability appear for specific combinations of $\md$ and $T$ with only small fluctuations in death times.
-These resonances appear also for $\mg < \md$ and their emergence can be explained qualitatively by considering the death probability of the first cell.
-Assuming that death is deterministic with death time $\tau_d$ and that the cell was born at time $t=0$ at the start of the first on-environment, we can identify two regimes.
-If $\tau_d$ falls in an on-environment, the survival probability of the first generation is given by the probability that the cell has divided before age $\tau_d$: $\phi_\gamma(\tau_d)=e^{-\int_0^{\tau_d}\rm{d} u \gamma(u) }$.
-If $\tau_d$ falls in an off-environment, the cell evades death if it divides before the next on-environment.
-This consideration leads to the effective death probability of the first cell:
+We make the following observations on the effect of noise seen in Fig.~\ref{fig3}a.
+Firstly, higher overtones of survival probabilities are progressively attenuated because they have a higher absolute variance of division ages and therefore are less tuned to $P$.
+Secondly, the asymmetry and shift of peaks are due to noise since division times longer than $n P$ lead to death, while cells with shorter division times avoid it.
+As more and more noise in division timing is introduced (Fig.~\ref{fig3}a), deterministic resonances disappear and give way to the second type of resonance, which we call \textit{noise-induced resonances}.
+Here, peaks in $\psurv$ appear for specific combinations of $\md$ and $T_\text{on,off}$ with only small fluctuations in death times.
+These resonances also appear for $\mg < \md$, and their emergence is qualitatively explained by considering the death probability of the first cell.
+Assuming that death is deterministic ($\cvd\rightarrow0$) with putative death time $\tau_d\approx \md$ and that the cell was born at time $t=0$ at the start of the first on-environment, we can identify two regimes.
+If $\tau_d$ falls in an on-environment, the death probability is the product of the probability $w_d$ that death would occur at time $\tau_d$ times the probability that the cell does not divide before $\tau_d$, $\phi_\gamma(\tau_d)=e^{-\int_0^{\tau_d}\rm{d} u \gamma(u) }$.
+If $\tau_d$ falls in an off-environment, the cell either dies at the next on-environment ($w_d=1$) or never ($w_d<1$) due the zero death rate at old ages, see Fig.~\ref{fig2}b.
+This consideration leads to the effective death and persistence probability of the first cell:

-where $\mathbbm{1}_\text{off/on}(\tau_d)$ is $1$ if $\tau_d$ falls into an off/on environment and zero otherwise and the average is over the distribution of death times $\tau_d$.
+where $\delta_{w_d,1}$ is the Kronecker-$\delta$, $\mathbbm{1}_\text{off/on}(\tau_d)$ is $1$ if $\tau_d$ falls into an off/on environment and zero otherwise and the average is over the distribution of death times $\tau_d$.
+Eq.~\eqref{eff_death_1st} can also be derived from Eq.~\eqref{BH} by neglecting the last term, which does not contribute to the first generation.
+The formula explains how death events are filtered through cell division and the environment.
 As a rough approximation, we assume that the cells of later generations have the same death probability as the first cell and then use Eq.~\eqref{eff_death_1st} in Eq.~\eqref{pext}.
-The approximation, strictly valid only for homogeneous environments, predicts resonances at the following environment lengths:
+These approximations, strictly valid only for constant environments, predict resonances at the following environment lengths: